 The issue with crypto credit cards is the same as with cryptocurrencies overall – even Bitcoin, the most stable of the coins, is very volatile.
 If you purchase something today for a certain amount of cryptocurrency, there is no guarantee the price of the coin won’t rise dramatically, which will end up with you losing out on those gains if you’d just treated your crypto like an investment.

 On the flip side, if your cryptocurrencies drop precipitously, which happens frequently in this market, then you may not be able to purchase items you were trying to allocate funds for.

 Finally, you have to consider the tax ramifications whenever you buy or sell crypto.

 So, what should you do?

-If you are tempted to have a crypto credit card, perhaps stick with a crypto rewards card such as the one provided by SoFi Invest, which allows you to make purchases using fiat currency while accepting rewards in crypto.
+If you are tempted to have a crypto credit card, perhaps stick with a crypto rewards card such as the one provided by SoFi, which allows you to make purchases using fiat currency while accepting rewards in crypto.
 This option actually gives you the best of both worlds, allowing a stable platform for normal transactions while also letting you add to your investment portfolio.